Rack CD – Digital Transformation and Future of Work

 Organizational leaders are increasingly concerned about the implications of digital transformation and the gig economy, as these phenomena present both challenges and opportunities for their organizations.
 We have done several episodes on the Gig Economy in this program, including Episode 18 on algorithmic management, the myth of “human capital” as critiqued in Episode 36, and our first symposium which we conducted on the gig economy back in 2018 (Episode 40).
 Digital transformation has also been covered in our Episode on Zuboff’s In the Age of the Smart Machine (Episode 96).
 Some general concerns include:

 There are several difficulties that organizations may face undergoing digital transformation, which is the effort to change business practices and culture through the introduction of digital technologies where traditional methods were still in use.
 The rapid pace of technological change poses challenges for organizations in integrating new digital tools and platforms.
 The gig economy, facilitated by digital platforms, requires organizations to rethink their traditional work models (Joshi, 2024).
 Leaders worry about how to effectively implement these technologies while minimizing disruptions to existing operations.
 Organizational leaders ordinarily face a need to recruit and retain talent with the necessary digital skills.
-Gilch and Sieweke (2020) highlight the strategic role of recruitment in adapting to digital changes, emphasizing that many existing employees may lack the required IT competencies.
+Gilch & Sieweke (2020) highlight the strategic role of recruitment in adapting to digital changes, emphasizing that many existing employees may lack the required IT competencies.
 Resistance to change is another concern due to the disruption felt by employees who are accustomed to traditional ways of working.
-Azieva (2021) discusses the need for managers to change their thinking and business strategies to optimize organizational structures and overcome cultural inertia (Scite, 2024).
+Azieva (2021) discusses the need for managers to change their thinking and business strategies to optimize organizational structures and overcome cultural inertia.

 The relationship between employers and employees is also a concern.
 In the gig economy, in which work is performed in a largely on-demand and workers are more akin to independent contractors, this relationship is often much weaker than in traditional employment and this potentially creates uncertainty in workers’ minds of the workers.
 Roberts and Douglas (2022) note that organizations need to understand gig workers’ psychological contracts to foster engagement and performance.
 Leaders may also be concerned about how to maintain motivation and commitment among gig workers who may not have the same level of attachment to the organization.
 To compensate for this, organizations must balance the flexibility offered by gig workers with the need for control and oversight and without compromising quality and accountability.
-For example, Wason et al. (2023) discusses the importance of helping gig workers achieve self-actualization while maintaining organizational standards (Wason et al., 2023).
+For example, one study discusses the importance of helping gig workers achieve self-actualization while maintaining organizational standards (Wason et al., 2023).

 The gig economy also presents both opportunities and threats for traditional organizations.
 Bansal notes that organizations must adapt to the changing landscape to remain competitive while addressing the challenges posed by gig workers (Bansal, 2024).
 At the same time, the shift to digital and remote work necessitates new leadership styles and approaches.
 Kutnjak (2021) highlights that organizations must adapt their leadership practices to navigate the complexities of digital transformation and manage virtual teams effectively.
 And of course, because of the dependence on technology, cybersecurity becomes a major concern.
 With the increasing reliance on digital technologies, organizations face heightened cybersecurity threats.
 Azizi emphasizes the importance of IT audits in evaluating controls and safeguards in complex IT environments (Azizi, 2024).
-Leaders are concerned about protecting sensitive data and ensuring compliance with evolving regulatory frameworks (Scite, 2024).
+Leaders are concerned about protecting sensitive data and ensuring compliance with evolving regulatory frameworks.

 Relevant Theories or Literature Streams